oh2mp/esp32_ble2mqtt/README.md

 This software sends data as JSON to the broker.
 The data is specified to be compact to avoid eg. high bills when this is used with a mobile internet with some data plan.
 See [DATAFORMATS.md](DATAFORMATS.md)

+The idea for this is home or RV use, not scientific environment.
+Because of that eg. the temperatures are only with 0.1°C precision and eg. acceleration sensors of Ruuvi tags are simply ignored.
+It's not very important to know the acceleration while the tag is in a fridge.

 BLE beacons that are currently supported:

 - [Ruuvi tag](https://ruuvi.com/) (Data format V5 aka RAWv2 only)